T1taniumF0rge-Industries-Inc/Software/Programs.md

 Special thanks to [Okmeque1](https://github.com/Okmeque1) from [`okmeque1/software`](https://github.com/Okmeque1/software) for helping to update and contribute to this file!

+PictureSoft is excluded as there are too many files and they all represent a similar subject.

 ## Quick Access - click to jump to section

 - [PySoft](#pysoft)